 Subscriptions and Back Issues for Schools

-The Alumbra Innovations Foundation is generously underwriting the cost of sending print and digital subscriptions of Lapham’s Quarterly to K-12 and community college classrooms across the U.S. To request a subscription for your classroom or institution at no charge, please fill out the form here.
+The Alumbra Innovations Foundation is generously underwriting the cost of sending print and digital subscriptions to Lapham’s Quarterly to K–12 and community-college classrooms across the U.S. To request a subscription for your classroom or institution at no charge, please fill out the form here.

 Each issue of Lapham’s Quarterly collects ninety texts, from ancient to contemporary, on a topic of current interest and concern.
 Texts are selected from the world’s greatest books, representing the diversity of world literature.
 Abridged rather than paraphrased, none of the texts in the Quarterly runs to a length longer than six pages, some no more than six paragraphs.
 The connecting of the then with the now is further augmented with testimony found in letters, speeches, and diaries; with maps, charts, and lists; and with original essays by contemporary writers and scholars.
 You can browse all past issues of the magazine here.